How To Dry & Preserve Flowers Inside Books

 - Optional: Additional weights for pressing

-The choice of books plays a crucial role in the success of your flower pressing.
-Opt for heavy and dense books with flat, clean, and dry pages.
+Choosing the right books is important for successful flower pressing.
+Go for heavy, dense books with flat, clean, and dry pages.

-The weight of the books facilitates even flower flattening, while clean and dry pages prevent any unwanted stains or discoloration on your blossoms.
+The weight helps flatten the flowers evenly, and clean pages prevent stains or discoloration on your flowers.

 4. Flower Preparation